The Piping Plover is a small shore bird, not much larger than the size of a human adult’s fist!

-Semipalmated plovers love to hang out in groups on their migration through Sauble Beach in the spring and fall (compared to the mostly solitary habit of the piping plover).
-These birds will not stick around for too long, they drop in for a rest and a bite to eat on their way to breeding grounds in northern Canada or in the fall when heading south to their wintering grounds.
+Semipalmated Plovers are usually only seen on Lake Huron shores throughout the spring and fall migrations (Piping Plovers, on the other hand, come to our shores during spring and summer).
+Semis love to hang out in groups with other members of their species or even other shore bird species individuals (compared to the mostly solitary habit of the Piping Plover).
+These birds will not stick around for too long; they drop in for a rest and a bite to eat on their way to breeding grounds in northern Canada or in the fall when heading south to their wintering grounds.

 Killdeer nest throughout Ontario and are not picky about their habitat.
-They nest in many areas including lawns, driveways, beach dunes, agricultural lands, and the sides of roadways.
-This is very different from the piping plover, which only chooses the open areas of sandy beaches to nest.
+They nest in many areas including lawns, driveways, gravely areas, agricultural lands, and the sides of roadways.
+This is very different from the Piping Plover, which only chooses the open areas of sandy beaches to nest.